 Restaurant name: Be sure to list your restaurant name consistently across all platforms.

 Profile picture: Use your restaurant’s logo for all of your social media accounts.
+If you don't have one, use a Restaurant Logo Maker to give you inspiration and help you create your own.

 Location: If your restaurant has multiple locations, be sure to list them all in your bio.
 It’s better for brand consistency to use a single social page than have separate ones for each location.
 That being said, you can use Facebook Locations to create a main profile that has a map of all of your locations and links to the separate pages for each location.
 This option allows you to create location-specific content and analyze customer behavior for each site.
 Plus, having multiple Facebook pages is good for your restaurant’s search engine optimization (SEO).